WesleyMols/IPsportdata/README.md

 Installation guide
 1. to run this application one would need to install Node and gradle
 2. A MySQL database is required to store data inputs and return those;
-    * to create the required table:
+    * Run this SQL script to create the required table:
     ```
     CREATE TABLE user_input (
     input_id int NOT NULL auto_increment,